 Changes in pupil diameter can also be induced in response to cognitive effort which can be triggered by external stimuli (Joshi & Gold, 2020; Mathôt, 2018).
 In response to an external task event, the pupil dilates and then constricts back to baseline.
 This pupil response to a task event is called the 'task-evoked pupil response' (TEPR).
 These TEPRs can also be influenced by factors such as the demand of the cognitive task and the performance (Aston-Jones & Cohen, 2005; Kahneman & Beatty, 1966).
-An unestablished projection from the LC and the Edinger-Westphal nuclei has been hypothesised to drive TEPRs (Costa & Rudebeck, 2016; Smith et al., 2006), but the exact mechanism of the link between the size of the pupil and the activity of the LC is still not known.
-Studying TEPRs is nevertheless often considered a non-invasive means to determine the ongoing alterations in the LC phasic activity or arousal level during cognitive tasks.
+The exact mechanism of the link between the size of the pupil and the activity of the LC is still not known.
+However, studying TEPRs is nevertheless often considered a non-invasive means to determine the ongoing alterations in the LC phasic activity or arousal level during cognitive tasks.

-The pupil is well known to adapt to changes in the light environment, with the pupil constricting at higher light levels (Larsen & Waters, 2018).
+The pupil is well known to adapt to changes in the light environment, with the pupil constricting at higher light levels mainly driven by the parasympathetic system and dilation mainly being driven by the sympathetic system in darkness (Joshi & Gold, 2020; Larsen & Waters, 2018).
+This light-induced constriction is maintained by ipRGCs, which innervate the pretectal olivary nucleus, which in turn project to the EWN leading to pupil constriction by parasympathetic drive (Joshi & Gold, 2020).
 However, whether the TEPRs are influenced by light's NIF effects is currently not known.
 We, therefore, decided to study the TEPRs under different light conditions.
-We measured pupil diameter during two cognitive tasks and examined the effect of light level, expressed in melanopic (mel) Equivalent Daytime Illuminance (EDI) lux, on the TEPRs to auditory stimuli.
-We hypothesised that the TEPRs would be greater under higher irradiance levels due to the stimulating NIF impact of light.
-To test this hypothesis, we used eye tracking data from healthy young participants, who completed an attentional and an emotional auditory cognitive task during a functional Magnetic Resonance Imaging (fMRI) recording whilst exposed to different light conditions.
+We measured pupil diameter during two cognitive tasks and examined the effect of light level, expressed in melanopic (mel) equivalent daytime illuminance (EDI) lux, on the TEPRs to auditory stimuli.
+We hypothesised that the TEPRs would be greater under higher irradiance levels due to the stimulating NIF impact of light, potentially due to an increase in either sympathetic or parasympathetic drive.
+To test this hypothesis, we used eye tracking data from healthy young participants, who completed an attentional and an emotional auditory cognitive task during a fMRI recording whilst exposed to different light conditions.